Meadows calls on Rosenstein to step down from DOJ amid questions over ‘wire’ comments

 On Thursday, Baker was back before the House Judiciary Committee for a closed-door deposition.
 Baker, the former general counsel for the FBI, was involved in some of the most important legal decisions involving the Clinton email probe and the investigation into Russia’s interference in the 2016 election.

-He had a close working relationship with former FBI Director James Comey and left the bureau earlier this year.
+Baker, in his second Capitol Hill appearance, did not back away from his Oct.
+3 testimony that he believed Rosenstein was being serious, according to lawmakers.

-Baker did not take reporter questions as he entered and exited the interview with the House Judiciary Committee in the Rayburn House building.
+Baker had a close working relationship with former FBI Director James Comey and left the bureau earlier this year.
+He did not take reporter questions as he entered and exited the interview with the House Judiciary Committee in the Rayburn House building.

 “Baker has been very forthright in his answers and that’s more than I can say for Rod Rosenstein,” Meadows told reporters.